What We Mean When We Talk About 'Suburban Women Voters'

 "To win Virginia by nine and to win the suburban areas by the margin that we did required both a turnout strategy and a persuasion strategy to be successful," said Bradley Komar, who was campaign manager for Virginia Gov. Ralph Northam's successful 2017 campaign.

-The Northam campaign tried to persuade moderate Republicans and other white educated suburbanites to vote Democratic, but its turnout strategy meant pushing other suburban voters — minorities and younger people — to get out and vote.
+The Northam campaign tried to persuade moderate Republicans and other white, educated suburbanites to vote Democratic, but its turnout strategy also meant pushing other suburban voters — minorities and younger people — to get out and vote.

 The fact that suburbs are getting less white, and that Northam paid attention to those minority voters, did a lot to help him win in those areas, in Komar's opinion.

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.